 If you accumulate more flying hours after your initial PCSM score, you need to forward this information to the PCSM Program Office.
 Scan the left and right sides, including total, of the last page of your logbook.
 Email both the Commanders Letter and the log book pages to AFPC.PCSM@us.af.mil

 Upon receipt of all correct documents, udates are entered into the system within 1 business day.
-Update Flying Hours
+See Update Flying Hours

 If you retake the AFOQT, your scores will normally be automatically forwarded to the PCSM office.
 However, if you feel there is a problem, you should contact the Program Office via email.
-Your PCSM score is calculated using the latest AFOQT Pilot score on file, not necessarily the best.
-In other words, if you retake the AFOQT and your Pilot score drops, your PCSM score will be adjusted accordingly.
+Your PCSM score is calculated using the latest AFOQT Pilot or EPQT score on file, not necessarily the best.
+In other words, if you retake the AFOQT (or EPQT) and your Pilot score drops, your PCSM score will be adjusted accordingly.